The Suit of Cups: Modern RWS Tarot Card Meanings

 Cups in A Money and Career Context

 In a career reading, Cups point towards the need for emotional fulfilment in your work.
-They often signify careers in the arts, healing, or service industries.
-These cards ask: "Does your work align with your heart's true purpose?"
-Financially, they can suggest making decisions based on intuition and values rather than pure logic, or the joy that comes from using wealth to support loved ones and community.
+They often signify careers in cultural and creative fields or human services.
+These cards ask: "Does your work align with your Soul’s calling?"
+Financially, they can suggest making decisions based on intuition and ethics rather than pure logic, or the joy that comes from using wealth to support loved ones and community.

 Cups in a Spiritual Context

 Spiritually, the Suit of Cups represents the journey of the soul towards divine connection through intuition and unconditional love.
 It is the path of the mystic.
-It governs our intuitive faculties, our psychic abilities, and our capacity to connect with the divine through feeling and devotion.
-The Cups teach that the heart is an organ of spiritual perception, and that emotional healing is a prerequisite for clear vision.
+It governs our intuitive faculties, our psychic abilities, and our capacity to connect with the Divine through worship and devotion.

 Additional Notes on the RWS Cups Suit